gorgeous-george/hilel_lecture_3/README.md

 #lecture3_git

 Hello, my name is George

-This is my first GitHub repo (that's not true)
+This is my first GitHub repo

 I created this repository directly from my local machine using git commands